datadope-io/datadope-alerta/README.md

 python_version = "3.10"
 ```

-IOMetrics packages may be included in this Pipfile to included in the Pipfile, pointing to the wheel files or to the
+IOMetrics packages may be included in this Pipfile pointing to the wheel files or to the git repo.
-git repo.

 ### Configuration